eirikhanasand/iikg2001/exam/exam22.md

 4. Authentication requirements.

 ## Question 27
-Which of the following is LEAST LIKELY to be identified by misuse case modeling?
+Which of the following is LEAST LIKELY to be identified by misuse case modeling?<br/>
 Select one alternative:

 1. Race conditions.